Increasing Access to Healthy Food

 While our country produces enough food that no one should go hungry, access to healthy food is not equitable.
 Low-income communities in particular face significant barriers to obtaining affordable, nutritious produce.
 People who grow their own food can be more self-sufficient and healthy, and play an active role in turning food deserts into oases!

-OUR URBAN FARM GIVING GARDENS
+OUR URBAN FARM GIVING GARDEN

 Marra Farm Giving Garden

-Education, Volunteering & Work Trade
+Education, Volunteering, & Work Trade